 In a way, we’ve done it.
 Currently, we impact 1,500 people each day.
 That’s 1,500 people who benefit from human-to-human connection, 1,500 people who feel less lonely, and 1,500 people who get the social support they need to be healthy.

 That’s people like Lacey, whose Papa Pal advocates for her and her family at the food bank.
 People like Ronald, who finds comfort in sharing his art and experiences in the Vietnam War with his Papa Pals.
 And people like Felicia, a former Papa member who broke a cycle of unemployment and poverty by becoming a Papa Pal herself and finding meaning in caring for others.
 The impact on our members has been life-changing.
 But we want to go bigger—and we want you all to join us.

 While on the road during Be a Pal Week, I’ll pack in simple, yet meaningful gestures wherever I can.
 I’ll say “good morning” to my airplane seatmate, pay for coffee for the person behind me in line, or make a phone call to an old friend.
 And when I’m back in Miami, I look forward to volunteering in my local community.

 Be a Pal Week will only elevate social health and improve loneliness if we all contribute.
 The more people, the better the outcomes.
 And as we flex these social muscles, we’ll only get better at it.

 Join us and share your efforts with us on social media using the hashtag #BeAPal.

 We can do this… together.

-Join us for Be a Pal Week on October 10-16 and help us create a more connected society together.
+Join Papa for its 2nd Annual Be a Pal Week on September 25-October 1 as we create a more connected society together.